Young Adult Investments

 As Southwest Washington grows so does the need to have people in leadership positions that reflect the growing diversity of our community.

-The Future Leaders Project (FLP) is an initiative of Workforce Southwest Washington (WSW), Columbia River Economic Development Council (CREDC) and Washington State University Vancouver (WSU Vancouver).
-The FLP places students from historically underrepresented communities into paid summer internships, providing growth and professional development opportunities.
+The Future Leaders Project (FLP) is an initiative of Workforce Southwest Washington (WSW), Columbia River Economic Development Council (CREDC) and Washington State University Vancouver (WSU Vancouver) that seeks to connect students from communities who have experienced longstanding inequities and exclusion and first-generation college students with employer sponsored summer internships, providing growth and professional development opportunities.

-In 2021, The Oregonian wrote a spotlight on the Future Leaders Project, featuring perspectives from companies and the interns they hosted.
+In 2023, The Vancouver Business Journal wrote a spotlight on the Future Leaders Project, featuring perspectives from businesses and the interns they hosted.
 Read more here.

 Alyn Rivera Vidals